Markus88/RabbitMQ/README.md

   - brew install rabbitmq
   - export PATH=$PATH:/usr/local/sbin
       *OBS! once PATH is set, restart the computer

+  - Start server:
-  - The server can then be started with 'rabbitmq-server' in the foreground
+   * The server can then be started with 'rabbitmq-server' in the foreground
-  - or with brew services 'start rabbitmq' to have it run under launched in the background.
+   * or with brew services 'start rabbitmq' to have it run under launched in the background.
+  - Stop server:
+   * sudo -u rabbitmq-server rabbitmqctl stop